Your employment rights during COVID-19

 If you are worried about returning to work

-Employers are obliged to take reasonable steps to provide a safe place of work for their staff.
-Your employer has further obligations under the Return to Work Safely Protocol.
-Our document on Returning to work safely has information about what your employer must do to ensure that your workplace is safe.
+Employers must take reasonable steps to provide a safe place of work for their staff.
+Your employer has further obligations under the Work Safely Protocol (pdf).
+Our page on working safely during COVID-19 has information about what your employer should do to ensure that your workplace is safe.

 If your employer refuses to meet their obligations you can make a complaint to the Health and Safety Authority.
 You should raise your concern with your employer, or a trade union (if available) before taking a formal complaint.
 If your employer dismisses you because you refused to return to work because of safety concerns, and you can prove that the workplace was unsafe, you could take a complaint for unfair dismissal.